bqth29/simulated-bifurcation-algorithm/README.md

 ### Displaying the state of evolution

-FInally, you can choose to show or hide the evolution of the algorithm setting the `verbose` parameter to either `True` or `False`.
+Finally, you can choose to show or hide the evolution of the algorithm setting the `verbose` parameter to either `True` or `False`.

 > If you choose to set `verbose = True`, the evolution will be displayed as `tqdm` progress bar(s) in your terminal.

 ## 🔀 Derive the algorithm for other problems using the SBModel API

-A lot of mathematical problems can be written as Ising problems, and thus can be solved using the Simulated Bifurcation algorithm.
+A lot of mathematical problems ([QUBO](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization), [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem), ...) can be written as Ising problems, and thus can be solved using the Simulated Bifurcation algorithm.
 Some of them are already implemented in the `models` folder but you are free to create your own models using our API.

 To do so, you need to create a subclass of the abstract class `SBModel`.